Arkansas, District 4

-Today, Florida is home to almost 4 million immigrants.
-That means that one in five residents of Florida were born abroad.
+Today, Florida is home to more than 4 million immigrants.
+That means that more than one in five residents of Florida were born abroad.
 These immigrants play an important role in this state, where more than 19 percent of the population is already elderly—a higher proportion than any other place in America.
 By infusing Florida with young workers, immigrants help replenish the workforce and strengthen the state’s tax base.
 New Americans in Florida today serve as everything from farm laborers to entrepreneurs, making them critical contributors to the state’s economic success overall.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Florida, where immigrants are far more likely to be of working age than the U.S.-born population.